mathgladiator/roslin/SPEC.md

 This runtime should extend beyond board games, but this is the path towards madness.
 The initial version should be 100% focused on board games and the challenges presented by them.
 Focus!

+Furthermore, the runtime should adapt into non-2D surfaces like VR/AR, but this is beyond this document’s scope.

 # Format

 Roslin is plain-ole JSON structured under a schema that we will describe as this document unfolds.